The Town of Devon is well-known for its beautiful river valley setting and luscious green spaces.

 Devon’s trail system has something to offer everyone from bird-watching and biking to berry picking and skiing.

 The Nordic Ski Club maintains a number of trails in the winter season and provides lessons and an opportunity to go on group ski outings and generally have a good time in the open air on these wonderful trails.
-For more information on the club and how to contact them please link to the Nordic ski brochure.
+For more information on the club and how to contact them please click the button below.

 The Town of Devon is well known for its beautiful River Valley setting and luscious green spaces.
 The Parks Department maintains many hectares of turf throughout the Town’s parks, sports fields, and natural areas.
 During the summer is when you will see the majority of the Town crews while they are maintaining these grass areas.